 - 1. Examinations (50x3=150 points): Each exam will assess the basic understandings of three sections, which are the foundation for the course.
 There are three exams.
 The exams are NOT cumulative, and each will consist of 50 multiple-choice questions pertaining to lecture, in-class discussion, and course material from the three sections.
 They will be on Canvas.
 No additional software is needed. - 2.
-Response Papers (4x30 =120 points): These (4) response papers help students identify and develop an understanding of the construction of sociological knowledge and also develop critical thinking, reading, and writing skills.
+Response Papers (4x30 =120 points): These (4) response papers help students identify and develop an understanding of the construction of sociological knowledge and develop critical thinking, reading, and writing skills.
 They are due no later than the listed time/day.
-Each response needs to have a minimum of 500 words.
+Each response needs to have a minimum of 750 words and maximum of 800.
 See the assignment page for rubric.
 Submit via Canvas.
 You will receive points off for late projects.
 There are SEVEN assigned papers, but I will drop the lowest three grades.
-This will total the 2,000 word requirement. - 3.
-Participation Total: 40 points
+This will total the 3,000-word requirement.

+3. Participation Total: 40 points

-A. Participation Reflections Discussion Posts (8x3=24 pts): These assignments connect the material to the lived local experiences of students as well as more global ones.
+A. Participation Reflections Discussion Posts (10x3=28 pts \Intro and Takeaway posts are 2 points\): These assignments connect the material to the lived local experiences of students as well as more global ones.
 You are required to "reflect" or comment on at least one of the additional articles that correspond to each chapter by posting on the Discussion thread.
-Your post must be at least 75 words and analyze the topic of that week and how the article intersects with the topic.
-You only need 8 out of 10.
+Your post must be at least 100 words and analyze the topic of that week and how the article intersects with the topic.
+You need 10 out of 10.
 The reflections must critically analyze the MATERIAL.
 Tie it back to the material for that week.
-They must be posted from the author's account and must be original.
-Introduction posts are mandatory.
-I will use these posts as a jumping off for our in-class discussions, so be prepared to discuss your post.
+They must be posted from the author's account and must be original. \Introduction posts are mandatory.
+I will use these posts as a jumping off for our inclass discussions, so be prepared to discuss your post.
 All posts will be via Canvas.
+This will fulfill 1,000 words for the requirement.